TomasBoda/agent-lang/thesis.md

 ...
 }
 ```
-More about global variables will be explained later in this section.
+More about global variables will be explained later in this chapter.

 After defining agent models, AgentLang will generate the corresponding number of agents for each agent model and evaluate their properties during runtime.